syncfusion-content/maui-docs/MAUI/Segmented-Control/disabled-segment.md

 {% endtabs %}

 ### Programmatically Enable or Disable Segment Using Method
-You can set the enabled state of a specific segment at the specified index by using `SetSegmentEnabled` method of `SfSegmentedControl`.
+Set the enabled state of a specific segment at the specified index using the `SetSegmentEnabled` method of `SfSegmentedControl`.

 {% tabs %}
 {% highlight XAML %}